-CBSE papers leak: Two teachers and coaching centre owner arrested by Delhi police
+CBSE papers leak: 2 teachers, tutor arrested in Delhi, sent to two-day police custody

-Delhi Police Crime Branch on Sundya arrested two teachers and a coaching centre owner over XII class Paper Leak.
+Delhi's Karkardooma court on Sunday sent three men arrested in connection with the CBSE paper leak.
+Two teachers and a coaching centre owner were arrested by the Delhi police earlier in the day.
 It is learnt that the teachers clicked photos of paper at 9:15am and passed it to coaching centre owner, who passed it to students.

 Paper was also leaked in handwritten form, for which probe is on.